fullermd/ctwm-mirror/client/README.md

 demolib
 :       A small program that links against `libctwmc` and demonstrates a
         few of its functions.
-It probably won't all work right unless you're Claude with Claude's config and windows.
+It probably won't work at all, and won't work right unless you're Claude with Claude's config and windows.

 gtw
 :       A small program to switch to a workspace or change a window's